 The repair process can also have a negative impact on nearby businesses.
 People may perceive the location as unsafe, and choose to avoid it.
 Less parking spaces, construction clutter, and noise pollution often result during the repair process.
 Additional temporary security measures, such as security guards, are often required during the repair as well.

 Crash bollards for perimeter protection: Rated vs un-rated

-Crash-rated barriers provide the most secure protection, but they come at a much higher price to purchase and install.
-The most basic crash-rated installations can cost tens of thousands of dollars.
-Other features, such as retractability and automatic deployment also require ongoing maintenance and care to ensure barriers remain operational.
+Crash-rated barriers provide the most secure protection, but they are very expensive to purchase and install.
+The most basic crash-rated installations can cost tens (if not hundreds) of thousands of dollars.
+Other features, such as retractability and automatic deployment, also require significant, ongoing maintenance and care to ensure barriers remain operational.